Dash AG Grid is a high-performance and highly customizable component that wraps AG Grid, designed for creating rich datagrids.

 Styling Cells — Styling the grid’s rows, including conditional styling.

-Grid Size — Styling cells, including conditional styling.
+Custom Icons at Grid and Column Level — Styling cells, including conditional styling.

 Printing — Configuring the size of the grid.

-Cell Selections — Using the grid’s infinite row model.
+Cell Selection — Using the grid’s infinite row model.

-Single Row Selection — Trigger callbacks by clicking on a cell.
+Cell Text Selection — Trigger callbacks by clicking on a cell and disable cell focus.

 Filter Model & Dash Callbacks — Filters applied to a grid’s data at the column level.